Skip to main content

 South Asian Modern + Contemporary Art

-This autumn, Christie’s auction of South Asian Modern + Contemporary Art will take place on 17 September during Asian Art Week in New York.
-Our catalogue reflects the diversity and evolution of artistic practices and styles across South Asia and its diaspora throughout the 20th and 21st centuries.
+This spring, Christie’s auction of South Asian Modern + Contemporary Art will take place on March 25.
+This season’s catalogue brings to the market several important works that have not been seen in public for several decades, celebrating the rich diversity of artistic approaches that have emerged from South Asia and its global diaspora across the 20th and 21st centuries.

 → Learn more